7 Best Kitchen Cabinet Brands for 2023

 At Semihandmade, you can find a variety of different doors, finishes, colors, and now hardware (they've teamed up with Rejuvenation) for your SEKTION or AKURUM IKEA kitchen cabinets.
 They even offer unfinished fronts so you can have them custom-painted.

 PropertyNest's editorial staff got to look at Semihandmade's unfinished MDF cabinet fronts firsthand.
-The quality of their fronts is actually superior to IKEA's--much more solid, better crafted, and stronger.
+The quality of their fronts is actually superior to IKEA's--much more solid, better crafted, and stronger, so we were really surprised that the price point wasn't much higher than IKEA's.

 Pros and Cons of Semihandmade